isaacfink21/biomehorizon/index.md

 ### Preview of Sample Data

 ```
 ## OTU table format.
-The first column contains OTU IDs, and all other columns are samples.
+The first column contains OTU IDs, and all other columns are samples, as well as
+## two blanks which are filtered out automatically before analysis.
 ## Values represent sample reads per OTU within a given sample.
 ## Though in this case values are integer sample reads, they can also be represented as proportions or
 ## percentages of the total sample.